jiasureZ/BD-attention-for-image-captioning/README.md

 # BD-Attention for Image Captioning

-great thanks to Luo's code [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch) for providing a strong baseline for my experiments.
+Great thanks to Luo's code [self-critical.pytorch](https://github.com/ruotianluo/self-critical.pytorch) for providing a strong baseline for my experiments.

 ## Requirements
 Python 2.7 (because there is no [coco-caption](https://github.com/tylin/coco-caption) version for python 3)